Blue Whale Calves Gain Hundreds of Pounds Daily

 Whale Calls and Vocalizations

 Blue whales are known for their incredible vocalizations, which are some of the loudest sounds produced by any living creature.
-Their low-frequency calls, which can travel hundreds of miles through the open ocean, have been recorded at up to 188 decibels – a volume comparable to a jet engine.
+Their low-frequency calls can travel hundreds of miles through the open ocean.
+These calls have been recorded at up to 188 decibels, a volume comparable to a jet engine.
 These haunting, rumbling sounds serve as a means of communication and navigation for these massive marine mammals.

 Habitat and Migration Patterns

 The blue whale’s range is extensive, spanning all the world’s major oceans, from the poles to the tropics.
 These whales often hang out in open waters, but they may also be found near icebreaks, islands, and seamounts.
-Blue whales typically undertake long annual migrations, moving from areas closer to the equator in the winter to higher-latitude regions, such as the Arctic or Antarctica, in the summer months.
+Blue whales typically undertake long annual migrations.
+They move closer to the equator in the winter.
+In the summer months, they go to higher-latitude regions, such as the Arctic or Antarctica.

 Conservation Challenges

 Despite their sheer size and power, blue whales have faced significant challenges due to human activities.
 In the early 20th century, intensive whaling operations decimated the global blue whale population.
 The blue whale population was reduced from an estimated 350,000 individuals to just 1,000 by the mid-1920s.
-While the species has since been granted protected status, the blue whale remains classified as “Endangered” on the IUCN Red List.
-The ongoing threats and challenges include entanglement in fishing gear, ship strikes, and the impacts of climate change on their primary food source, krill.
+The species has been granted protected status.
+It remains classified as “Endangered” on the IUCN Red List.
+The ongoing threats and challenges include entanglement in fishing gear.
+Ship strikes are another threat.
+Climate change impacts their primary food source, krill.